When I Start Feeling Overwhelmed, This Is What Helps Me Find Calm Again

 I Remind Myself: This Feeling Will Pass

 When overwhelmed, the mind believes “this is permanent.”
+It’s not.
+So I gently tell myself:

 “This is a moment, not my entire life.”